-We are offering to the public four classes of shares of our common stock: Class T shares, Class S shares, Class D shares and Class I shares.
+We are offering to the public three classes of shares of our common stock: Class T shares, Class D shares and Class I shares.
 We are offering to sell any combination of share classes with a dollar value up to the maximum offering amount.
 All investors must meet the suitability standards discussed in the section of this prospectus entitled "Suitability Standards."
-The share classes have different upfront selling commissions and different ongoing stockholder servicing fees.
+The share classes have different selling commissions and ongoing distribution fees.

-Class T and Class S shares are available through brokerage and transactional-based accounts.
+Class T shares are available to the general public.
 Class D shares are generally available for purchase in this offering only (1) through fee-based programs, also known as wrap accounts, that provide access to Class D shares, (2) through participating broker-dealers that have alternative fee arrangements with their clients to provide access to Class D shares, (3) through certain registered investment advisers, (4) through bank trust departments or any other organization or person authorized to act in a fiduciary capacity for its clients or customers or (5) other categories of investors that we name in an amendment or supplement to this prospectus.
 Class I shares are generally available for purchase in this offering only (1) through fee-based programs, also known as wrap accounts, that provide access to Class I shares, (2) by endowments, foundations, pension funds and other institutional investors, (3) through participating broker-dealers that have alternative fee arrangements with their clients to provide access to Class I shares, (4) by our executive officers and directors and their immediate family members, as well as officers and employees of the Adviser, Blackstone or other affiliates and their immediate family members, and, if approved by our board of directors, joint venture partners, consultants and other service providers or (5) other categories of investors that we name in an amendment or supplement to this prospectus.
-If you are eligible to purchase all four classes of shares, you should consider, among other things, the amount of your investment, the length of time you intend to hold the shares and the upfront selling commissions, dealer manager fees and stockholder servicing fees attributable to the Class T, Class S or Class D shares.
-Before making your investment decision, please consult with your investment advisor or bank trust department to advise favorably for an investment advisor or bank trust department by a potential investor as an inducement for suc
+If you are eligible to purchase all three classes of shares, you should consider, among other things, the amount of your investment, the length of time you intend to hold the shares and the selling commission and distribution fees attributable to the Class T or Class D shares.
+Before making your investment decision, please consult with your investment adviser regarding your account type and the classes of common stock you may be eligible to purchase.
+Neither the Dealer Manager nor its affiliates will directly or indirectly compensate any person engaged as an investment advisor or bank tr